MSandro/skyislands/README.md

 * An easy way to get the properties and nbt for a block is to setup what you want in game and then press F3+i.
 You can paste the result into a text file.
 * Any double quote " in the nbt value must be escaped as \\"
 * When you define the layers, you don't have to define all the air blocks around the edges.
-Tatters will try to centre the layers you define when they are smaller than other layers.
+Sky-Islands will try to centre the layers you define when they are smaller than other layers.
 For this reason is it useful to define your layers as an odd number of blocks to clearly state the centre.
 * You will need to define more air blocks around the edge if your design is not symmetrical, e.g. see traditional.json
-* An easy way to try your designs in game is to modify the file then use "/tatters regen @p" to force a new skyblock.
+* An easy way to try your designs in game is to modify the file then use "/skyislands regen @p" to force a new skyblock.
 Any errors will be in mod-pack-root/logs/latest.log
 * When the spawn point is not defined for a skyblock (using the ! character) it is calculated as the centre of the skyblock and 1 block above the top layer

 The fillers have two elements, they are applied from the bottom of the world